AdGalesso/Flappy-And-Fire/README.md

 My first full game using Unity 3D.

-'D' the Dragon needs to face the power of mother nature and go as far as he can.
+'D' the Dragon needs to face the power of the mother nature and go as far as it can.

 Powered By 2[] Studios: